11 Best Cat Litter Boxes In 2023 – We Tried Them All

 This is the classic litter box.
 It’s just a pan that holds your cat’s litter.
 It’s easy to clean, easy to access, and a popular choice among all types of cat guardians.
 Cats naturally want to keep an eye out for threats while they use the litter box, and uncovered boxes make area surveillance easy.

-Covered cat litter boxes capture the smell inside of a litter chamber, minimizing the amount of waste odor that spreads through your home.
-In addition to minimizing odor, covered litter boxes help to curb litter scattering.
+Covered litter boxes help to contain urine spray and curb litter scattering.
 Because the hood disguises the functional part of the litter box, they’re popular among people who want to minimize the appearance of a litter box in their home.
+The hood also captures odor, keeping it from spreading throughout your home.

-The covered cat litter box has also been criticized for encouraging laziness.
-Critics say they make cat guardians ignorant of waste accumulation.
-In addition to hiding the problem, covered litter boxes trap smells inside a small space.
-It’s a situation sometimes compared to a public portable bathroom – an unclean stench chamber.
+While this litter box style helps minimize the proliferation of odor, it doesn’t necessarily eliminate it.
+It creates a situation sometimes compared to a public portable bathroom – an unclean stench chamber.
 For an animal with an acute sense of smell and a love of good hygiene, this could be intolerable.

 All this being said, many cats happily use covered litter boxes throughout their lives.
 This study showed that cats demonstrated no preference for open or covered litter boxes.

-Visually, top entry boxes are one of the most chic styles available.
+Visually, top entry boxes are one of the most stylish designs available.
 Instead of walking into the litter box from an entrance at the front or sides of the box, your cat drops down into the litter through an entrance hole on the top.

-This type of litter box is harder for cats to access, so it’s not a great choice for cats with mobility issues.
+This type of litter box does a great job containing urine spray and litter scatter but can be harder for cats to access.
+It may not be the right choice for cats with mobility issues.
 It’s also speculated that this type of litter box may place undue stress on cats’ joints.

 Frequently Asked Questions